Tight Eventually Different Families: Introduction

 The cardinal $\mfa$ has many relatives that have also been studied in the literature.
 These essentially come in two forms: either we can replace ``finite" in the definition of almost disjoint with belonging to another ideal or we can insist that the MAD family come equipped with additional structure.
 Some examples of this are as follows:

-\begin{enumerate} \item $\mfa_e$, the least size of an eventually different family of functions in $\baire$. \item $\mfa_p$, the least size of an eventually different set of permutations of $\omega$. \item $\mfa_T$, the least size of an almost disjoint family of finitely branching trees $T \subseteq \omega^{<\omega}$.
+\begin{enumerate} \item $\mfa_e$, the least size of a maximal eventually different family of functions in $\baire$. \item $\mfa_p$, the least size of a maximal eventually different set of permutations of $\omega$. \item $\mfa_T$, the least size of a maximal almost disjoint family of finitely branching trees $T \subseteq \omega^{<\omega}$.
 This cardinal is equivalent to the least size of an uncountable partition of any perfect Polish space into compact sets. \item $\mfa_g$, the least size of a maximal cofinitary group\footnote{Recall that a subgroup $G \leq S(\omega)$ is {\em cofinitary} if every non-identity element has only finitely many fixed points.
 It's not hard to see that any cofinitary group consists of eventually different permutations.}. \end{enumerate}

 Here, recall that a set $\mathcal E \subseteq \baire$ is {\em eventually different} if for all distinct $f, g\in \calE$ there is a $k < \omega$ so that for all $n > k$ $f(n) \neq g(n)$.
 Denote this situation by $f \neq^* g$.
 Dually if $f \neq^* g$ fails then we say that $f$ and $g$ are {\em infinitely often equal}, denoted $f =^\infty g$.
 An eventually different family is {\em maximal} if it is not contained in any strictly larger such family.
 The same can be said in the case of $\mfa_p$ with the additional stipulation that every element is a bijection of $\omega$ with itself.
 For more examples of relatives of $\mfa$ see \cite{restrictedMADfamilies, ADTop}.